mylofi/webauthn-local-client/README.md

 **WebAuthn-Local-Client** is a web (browser) client for locally managing the ["Web Authentication" (`WebAuthn`) API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Authentication_API).

-The `WebAuthn` API lets users of web applications avoid the long-troubled use of (often insecure) passwords, and instead present personal biometric factors (touch-ID, FaceID, etc) via their device to prove their identity for login/authentication, authorization, etc. Traditionally, this authentication process involves an application interacting with a [FIDO2 Server](https://fidoalliance.org/fido2/) to initiate, verify, and store responses to such `WebAuthn` API interactions.
+The `WebAuthn` API lets users of web applications avoid the long-troubled use of (often insecure) passwords, and instead present personal biometric factors (Touch-ID, Face-ID, etc) via their device to prove their identity for login/authentication, authorization, etc. Traditionally, this authentication process involves an application interacting with a [FIDO2 Server](https://fidoalliance.org/fido2/) to initiate, verify, and store responses to such `WebAuthn` API interactions.

 However, the intended use-case for **WebAuthn-Local-Client** is to allow [Local-First Web](https://localfirstweb.dev/) applications to handle user login locally on a device, without any server (FIDO2 or otherwise).